agude/agude.github.io/_drafts/2018-10-15-my_academic_bully.md

 the perfect place for a scientist, a place where you get to work on the most cutting-edge problems in your field while surrounded by people who all share the same passion for the work.
-But in one way, for me, it was horrible: it is where I met the woman would abuse me until I abandoned the project I had been sent over to work on.
+But in one way, for me, it was horrible: it is where I met the woman who would abuse me until I abandoned the project I had been sent over to work on.

 I am not the kind of person who I thought would be the target of [academic bullying][bullying].
 I'm big, I'm tough, I get along with pretty much everyone.
-My abuser did not match my stereotypes of a bully either: she was a woman, diminutive, hardly threatening.
+My abuser did not match my stereotypes of a bully either: she was a woman, diminutive, seemingly unthreatening.

 [bullying]: https://en.wikipedia.org/wiki/Workplace_bullying_in_academia